Francisco Jiménez de Cisneros: Final years

-Influences
+In September 1517, Charles landed in Asturias on the northern coast of Spain.
+He arranged to meet with Cisneros in Valladolid and receive a briefing on the situation in his Spanish kingdoms.
+While making preparations for the meeting, Cisneros fell ill.
+He was still weak from illness when he began his journey to Valladolid and only made it as far as Aranda when his weakness and rumors of the plague forced him to seek shelter in the Monastery of Aguilera.
+Cisneros never recovered.
+In early November Charles sent a note thanking him for his services and giving him leave to retire.
+It is not clear whether Cisneros ever received the letter.
+He died on 8 November 1517 at Roa.

+Influence

 Cardinal Cisneros was a bold and determined statesman.
 Described as stern, fanatical and inflexible even by the harsh standards of his time, with a confidence that became at times overbearing, he carried through what he had decided to be right, with little regard for the convenience of others or for himself.
 He was seen as incorruptible, and founded and maintained numerous benevolent institutions in his diocese.
 His whole life was devoted either to the state or to religion; and his only recreation was in theological or scholastic discussion.

 The university at Alcalá de Henares was founded in 1500 and opened in 1508.
 The university, raised at the sole expense of and fostered by Cardinal Cisneros, attained a great reputation.
 At one time 7,000 students met within its walls.
 All the religious orders in Spain, except the Benedictines and Hieronymites, established houses at Alcalá in connection with it.
 In 1836 the university, with falling enrollments and in some disarray, was moved to Madrid, renamed the Universidad Complutense de Madrid ("Complutense" means "from Alcalá", whose Latin name is Complutum), and the buildings in Alcalá de Henares were left vacant until the creation of the modern University of Alcalá de Henares in 1977.

 Cisneros published religious treatises by himself and others.
 He also revived the Mozarabic liturgy, and endowed a chapel in Toledo where it was to be used.

 He is well known for his sponsorship of the Complutensian Polyglot, the first printed polyglot translation of the Bible, in which three different versions of the Old Testament were put in parallel columns – Greek, Latin, and Hebrew – with the Aramaic text of Targum Onkelos and its own Latin translation added at the bottom, so that readers for the first time could check all the translations simultaneously.
 The New Testament consisted of parallel columns of Greek and the Latin Vulgate.
 The text occupies five volumes, and a sixth contains a Hebrew lexicon, etc. The work commenced in 1502.
 The New Testament was finished in January 1514, and the whole in April 1517.
 The book was dedicated to Pope Leo X. Cisneros died months after it was completed and did not live to see it published.